Data Science Interview Questions and Answers for Fresher’s and Experienced Candidates

 Q 26: What do you mean by recommender systems?

 A recommender system is a subclass of information that is available in the filtering technique.
-It is used to forecast the ratings or preferences which clients or users like to provide to a product.
+It is used to forecast the ratings or preferences that clients or users like to provide to a product.

 Q 27: Explain the term Power Analysis

-The fact, in experimental design, power analysis is considered as a significant part.
+The fact, in experimental design, power analysis is considered a significant part.
 It assists the users to decide the sample size that is needed to forecast the effect of a particular size from a cause along with a specific level of assurance.
 Moreover, it also permits the users to implement a specific probability in a sample size constraint.

 Q 28: What do you mean by Collaborative filtering?